Setting Up A Club

-Whilst some very small clubs can manage with just one person running the show, it's usually a good idea to recruit a few people to form a small club committee.
-This helps to spread the load by dividing out the tasks, and also brings different ideas and skills into your club.
-Once you give your club a name and form a committee, you have effectively become what is known as an 'unincorporated association'.
+While some very small clubs can manage with just one person running the show, it is usually a good idea to recruit a few people to form a small club committee.
+This helps to divide the tasks amongst the team and helps to bring different ideas and skills into your club.
+Once you form a committee and give your club a name, you have effectively become what is known as an 'unincorporated association'.
 With a simple constitution and some club officers you can then open a bank account to manage your club's money.
 You can find information below which may help you make these important decisions:

 This section of the Club Mark website explains more about becoming an unincorporated association and whether you might also consider becoming a charity or a recognised 'Community Amateur Sports Club'.

-This section on Constitutions gives you some downloadable templates that you can edit to suit your needs and also gives info on roles within a club.
+This section on Constitutions gives you some downloadable templates that you can edit to suit your needs and also gives information regarding roles within a club.

 Please click on this link to view more information on how to effectively run a meeting.

-This can be one of the hardest parts of getting started.
-Most clubs begin with some initial funds subscribed by the members and then realise that they need additional monies and resources if they are to become successful.
+Securing the initial funding and facilities can be one of the hardest parts of getting started.
+Most clubs begin with some initial funds subscribed by the members and then realise that they need additional money and resources if they are to become successful.
 There are probably more sources of help than you have imagined.

 The range of Funding options includes club-based fund-raising activities, local authority support, Awards for All, sponsorship, other Lottery funds, and collaborative agreements with other sports bodies.
 See our funding section for some ideas on getting started.

-- Who do we want to encourage to join us as members?
+- Who do we want to encourage to join as a member?

 - Are we going to involve juniors in our club?

-- If we do have children and young people, how do we protect them?
+- If we do have children and young people involved, how do we protect them?